 The Museum of Heartbreak is a story of first loves and second chances filled with characters who sometimes stumble even as they learn to try again.
 The Museum of Heartbreak is a story about stepping away from what’s comfortable and finding something even better.
 Highly recommended.

-Possible Pairings: Bookishly Ever After by Isabel Bandeira, Suffer Love by Ashley Herring Blake, Tell Me Three Things by Julie Buxbaum, So Much Closer by Susane Colasanti, Better Off Friends by Elizabeth Eulberg, To All the Boys I’ve Loved Before by Jenny Han, The Truth Commission by Susan Juby, Finding Audrey by Sophie Kinsella, The Last Time We Were Us by Leah Konen, The Boyfriend List by E. Lockhart, The Start of Me and You by Emery Lord, Saving Francesca by Melina Marchetta, The Sky is Everywhere by Jandy Nelson, The Square Root of Summer by Harriet Reuter Hapgood, This Song Will Save Your Life by Leila Sales, The Geography of You and Me by Jennifer E. Smith, P. S. I Like You by Kasie West, The Sun is Also a Star by Nicola Yoon
+Possible Pairings: Bookishly Ever After by Isabel Bandeira; Alex, Approximately by Jenn Bennett; Suffer Love by Ashley Herring Blake; Tell Me Three Things by Julie Buxbaum; So Much Closer by Susane Colasanti; Better Off Friends by Elizabeth Eulberg; To All the Boys I’ve Loved Before by Jenny Han; The Truth Commission by Susan Juby; Everywhere You Want to Be by Christina June; Finding Audrey by Sophie Kinsella; The Last Time We Were Us by Leah Konen; The Boyfriend List by E. Lockhart; The Start of Me and You by Emery Lord; Saving Francesca by Melina Marchetta; Foolish Hearts by Emma Mills; The Sky is Everywhere by Jandy Nelson; The Square Root of Summer by Harriet Reuter Hapgood; This Song Will Save Your Life by Leila Sales; Bookish Boyfriends: A Date With Darcy by Tiffany Schmidt; Windfall by Jennifer E. Smith; P. S. I Like You by Kasie West; The Sun is Also a Star by Nicola Yoon

 *An advance copy of this title was acquired from the publisher for review consideration*